chimkens/Neighborhood_Map/README.md

 # Description

 - This project shows areas where I like to go around Atlanta, Georgia, USA.
-Places are displayed on Google maps and additional details such as location name, description, and url are fetched with FourSquare APIs.
+Places are displayed on Google maps and additional details such as location name and url are fetched with FourSquare APIs.
 You can filter by food, fitness, or shopping areas.

 # Tools Used in the Project
 - Google Maps API